-For the quarterly period of ended March 31, 2017 O R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF Commission File Number 1-05707 GEE GRO (Exact name of registrant a as specified in its charter) Illinois 36-6097429 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 184 Shuman Blvd., Suite (Address of principal (Registrant's telephone nur Indicate by check mark whether the registrant (1) has filed a Securities Exchange Act of 1934 during the preceding 12 required to file such reports), and (2) has been subject to such months (or for such shorter period that the registrant was Indicate by check mark whether the registrant has submitted every Interactive Data File required to be submitted and post of this chapter) during the preceding 12 months (or for such post such files).
-Yes ⊠ No □ ed pursuant to Rule 405 of Regulation S-T (Section 232.405 Indicate by check mark whether the registrant is a large accessmaller reporting company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging Growth Company If an emerging growth company, indicate by check mark if period for complying with any new or revised financial accepachange Act . \square Indicate by check mark whether the registrant is a shell comp No ⊠ oany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □
+For the quarterly period ended Waren 31, 2017 DR . ☐ TRANSITION REPORT PURSUANT TO SECTION 13 1934 3 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF Commission File Number 1-05707 GEE GRO OUP INC. as specified in its charter) Illinois 36-6097429 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 420, Naperville, IL 60563 (Address of princip al executive offices) 54-0400 (mber, including area code) all reports required to be filed by Section 13 or 15(d) of the months (or for such shorter period that the registrant was a filing requirements for the past 90 days.
+Yes ⊠ No □ every Interactive Data File required to be submitted and pos d electronically and posted on its corporate Web site, if any, ted pursuant to Rule 405 of Regulation S-T (Section 232.405 shorter period that the registrant was required to submit and elerated filer, an accelerated filer, a non-accelerated filer or a accelerated filer," "accelerated filer" and "smaller reporting Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ Emerging Growth Company □ the registrant has elected not to use the extended transition counting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell com No ⊠ pany (as defined in Rule 12b-2 of the Exchange Act).
+Yes